Required Reviews & Approvals

 Discover the various methods available for making purchases at the university.

-On-Campus Sources
+On-Campus Purchase

 The university offers a wide range of essential goods and services through on-campus providers.
-In some cases, you are required to use these resources rather than off-campus options.
-For instance, Receiving Services continues to supply gas cylinders, ethyl alcohol, and lab coat laundering.
-Be sure to explore these university resources before placing external orders.
+In some cases, you must use these resources instead of off-campus options.
+Many requests are submitted via the UCR Work Order System Portal.

-Off-Campus Purchases
+Off-Campus Purchase

 • Purchase Requisitions (750-60)

-• Blanket Orders and Sub Purchase Orders (750-03)
+• Blanket Orders & Sub Purchase Orders (750-03)

 • Low-Value Purchase Authorization Program (750-39)